-Samara was formed out of a belief in the importance of public service and public leadership.
-It is named for a samara, the winged “helicopter" seed that falls from the maple tree.
-A samara is a symbol of Canada, and a reminder that from small seeds, big ideas can grow.
+A samara is the winged “helicopter" seed that falls from the maple tree.
+A symbol of Canada, it is also a reminder that from small seeds, big ideas can grow.

 There are many ways you can get involved with Samara.
 We hope you will take a look around our site, engage with us through Twitter, Facebook, and the comments section on our Blog.